 Healthy Cities Programme in Europe has run since 1987 over five year phases.
 Each phase has paid attention to particular themes.
 Phase IV (2003-2008) had three core themes: healthy urban planning, health impact assessment and healthy ageing.
 Physical activity/ active living is a complementary theme of the phase IV.

 On the meeting in Zagreb, September 2008, the Healthy Cities agreed on plans and priorities for Phase V (2009-2013) of the WHO European Healthy Cities Network.
 The overarching theme for Phase V is health and health equity in all local policies.
 The core themes are: caring and supportive environments, healthy living and health urban environment and design.
-To be members of the Healthy Cities Network in Phase V cities have to be designated by WHO after submitting the application (at any time but not later than 30 June 2010).
+To be members of the Healthy Cities Network in Phase V cities have to be designated by WHO after submitting the application.

 Healthy Cities movement is coordinated by the WHO Regional Office for Europe , Healthy Cities and Urban Governance, Centre for Urban Health .